 While a first-time DUI with no injuries may not result in deportation for otherwise law-abiding immigrants, a DUI conviction -- or even just an arrest -- could raise a red flag when it comes time to renew an immigrant visa.
 Offenders hoping to become a naturalized citizen could also face difficulties -- for example, in meeting the good moral character requirement.

 Whether a non-citizen's DUI leads to deportation or affects his immigration status will depend on the specific facts of his DUI case.
-For personal guidance about what to do in such a situation, you'll want to consult an experienced immigration attorney as soon as possible.
+For personal guidance about what to do in such a situation, you'll want to consult an experienced immigration attorney and possibly a DUI as well.